 Price of a 6kW Solar System

-A good quality 6kW solar power system starts at around $7,000 fully installed, or around $145 a month over 5 years including a European Made inverter such as the Fronius Symo, premium tier one solar panels such as Trina Honey modules and a standard installation (ie. no cherry pickers etc.).
+A good quality 6kW solar power system starts at around $7,000 fully installed, or around $145 a month over 5 years including a European Made inverter such as the SMA range, premium solar panels such as Trina Honey modules and a standard installation (ie. no cherry pickers etc.).

 It is important to note that with solar panels you generally get what you pay for, and most of our customers choose high-efficiency panels from manufacturers such as LG Solar.
 It is possible to find a cheaper 6kW solar system for under $5,500, however, this will typically require buying low to mid-range panels manufactured in China, and often without any after-sales support.
 It is then an entirely different matter to start looking at systems at around the $4000 mark.

 For a larger residential system it is important to maximise reliability, output and of course longevity, and so spending a little more upfront can save you a lot of money over the life of the system.
-Solaray service full-replacement warranties and include full technical support.
+Solaray systems include full-service warranties and full technical support.
 This gives our customers the peace of mind that if something goes wrong you will be looked after.

 As a rough guide, a 6kW system can save you up to around $2,500 a year on your power bills.
 Of course, to save $650 on a quarterly bill you are going to need to use a lot of power during the daytime – as much as 30 kWh during the daytime over summer.
-If you are able to get the most out of your 6kW system, you could spend up to $10,000 and get a top of the range system with a return on your investment in only 4 years!
+If you are able to get the most out of your 6kW system, you could spend up to $10,000, get a top of the range system, and see a return on your investment in only 4 years!

 The output of a 6kW Solar System